 Before you write a single word, you need to know who’s going to be reading it.
 Depending on who your customer and target audience is will influence not only what you include, but the tone of voice.

 To do this, you need to create your customer personas.
 This simply is the personification of your ideal customer.
 You’ll need to consider what they’re looking for, what they’ll want from your service or product, what their hesitations might be.
 All this will help you know what you should include in your content.

 Research what your customers are searching

-Now you’ve defined who your ideal customer (and who’ll you be targeting) is, it’s time to research what they’re actually searching for.
+Now you’ve defined your ideal customer (and who’ll you be targeting), it’s time to research what they’re actually searching for.
 So, with the customer persona, and knowing what the people you’re going to be targeting actually value from your service, will help to pin down what they are really searching for.

 There are multiple tools to run these searches through to see how often they’re used, tools such as Google Ads keyword planner, Ubersuggest, related searches on Google.
 You’ll also want to check competitor’s websites to see what they’re saying, the subjects they cover, the important points they emphasise.

 This can be used to ensure that you’re covering the aspects that are important to your customers